Noelia (Isel Rodriguez) and friends navigate matters of life and death in The Fishbowl / Photo courtesy of Sundance Institute

 Noelia half-heartedly tries to go on with her work, producing a film about the plight of Vieques, but can't quite make it.
 Time is against her, and the impending weather disaster only makes the clock tick louder and faster.
 Alas, we sense she has never felt so alive.
 The beautiful images conjured by Marrero and cinematographer Pedro Juan López elevate the film.
 Check out how the first and final scenes connect the themes with Noelia's desire.
 A circular narrative trick finds serenity among the chaos.

-Three years after Possessor (2020), Brandon Cronenberg returns to prove that mind-bending thriller was not the lucky shot of a nepotism baby.
-The son of master filmmaker David Cronenberg crafts a naughty thriller about ugly occidentals up to no good in a luxury resort on a poor, imaginary island.
+Three years after Possessor (2020), Brandon Cronenberg returns to prove that the mind-and-body-bending thriller was not a nepotism baby's lucky shot.
+After all, his dad, David Cronenberg, is the best director horror fans have.
+Junior is talented enough, and here, he crafts a naughty thriller about ugly occidentals up to no good in a luxury resort on a poor, imaginary island.
 James (Alexander Skarsgård) is a blocked writer trying to jumpstart his inspiration through a vacation with Em (Cleopatra Coleman), the wealthy wife who sustains his career.
 He is intrigued by the forthcoming Gabi (Mia Goth), the British wife of Alban (Jalil Lespert), a star architect from LA.
-The couples get friendly and make arrangements for a day at an off-resort secluded beach, which will lead to madness and violence.
+The couples get friendly and arrange a day at an off-resort secluded beach.
+This innocent escapade will lead to madness and violence.

 Riding fast to the deep end: Skårsgard and Goth hide under masks in Infinity Pool / Photo courtesy of Sundance Institute

-The less you know going in, the best Infinity Pool will work.
-Horror and debauchery go hand in hand in a story that might remind of many other movies about innocents corrupted by more worldly, mischievous characters; and vehicular accidents that send the rich on an excursion to the other side of privilege.
+The less you know going in, the better Infinity Pool will work.
+The plot might remind you of many other movies about innocents corrupted by more worldly, mischievous characters and vehicular accidents that send the rich to the other side of privilege.
 Alas, Cronenberg makes the tropes his own and finds an unyielding fountain of horror in self-hate.
 Goth is chilling as Gabi sheds the appearance of ingenue and reveals the power-mad shrew pulsating beneath her lovely appearance.

 * Update: "infinity Pool" is available to stream at Hulu.
 Rent or buy at all the major digital platforms.